kannanvijayan-zz/Thoughts/binjs_part1.md

-The result is that even with the lighter verification burden, parsing is enough of a bottleneck for JS load times that all major JS engines use the syntax-error-only parsing technique to optimize it on first pass.
+The result is that even with the lighter verification burden, parsing is enough of a bottleneck for JS load times that all major JS engines use the syntax-error-only parsing technique to mitigate it on first load.

 ### Dart

-Google's Dart language deserves a special mention here: Google's engineers noted the hit to load-times incurred by heavy load-time verification, and decided to make all syntax errors lazy as well.
+Google's Dart language deserves a special mention here: Google's engineers noted the hit to load-times incurred by heavy load-time verification and decided to make all syntax errors lazy as well.

 The lazification of syntax errors allowed Dart to greatly reduce the cost